BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Koh Samui if I want to avoid the worst of the rain but still enjoy lush scenery?
+When's the absolute best time to visit Koh Samui if I want sunshine and minimal rain, but also want to avoid the biggest crowds?

-Beyond the main beaches, are there any quieter spots on Samui that are worth seeking out?
+Beyond the famous beaches, are there any quieter, more authentic spots on Koh Samui worth exploring?

-Are there any specific cultural nuances I should be aware of as a visitor?
+Are there any specific cultural nuances or etiquette I should be aware of when visiting temples or interacting with locals in Koh Samui?

 What is the cheapest month to visit Koh Samui, Thailand?